qiang-yang-ecology/authorlist/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to produce the Word document with formatted author and affiliation list:

 -   step 1: download the template from the following link to your
     computer: